Elbow - 'Flying Dream 1' review: a soothing, slow-burning collection

 The result is a soothing, slow-burning collection which reflects on times and friends gone by.
 Nowhere is this more apparent than on ‘The Seldom Seen Kid’, an ode to the late Manchester musician Bryan Glancy who also inspired Elbow’s landmark Mercury Prize-winning 2008 album of the same name.
 This wistful song sees Garvey imagining his close friend sweeping his wife (the actress Rachael Stirling) across a dancefloor.
 “Babe, if you’d met him, I’d picture you’d sit, blasting my wisdom with two-barrelled wit,” he croons over tapping drum brushes and a comforting bass clarinet.
 “Then he’d steal you for dancing and you’d lend him your arms / And you’d swerve in the chaos of charm.”

 ‘Six Words’, according to Garvey, has “similar sentiments” to their 2008 track ‘Mirrorball’.
 But while it certainly oozes that same air of romance, it’s more slow-building and, as a result, not quite as spine-tingling.
-It eventually opens up into a lush, twinkling ballad that’s wrapped in Garvey’s lulling vocals as he reassuringly sings about his teenage years: “Look who loves me, look who loves me, I know.”
+Reflecting on his teenage years, it eventually opens up into a lush, twinkling ballad that’s wrapped in Garvey’s lulling vocals as he reassuringly sings: “Look who loves me, look who loves me, I know.”

 The album’s title track, meanwhile, finds the Elbow frontman feeling nostalgic for better times yet again, as memories of his entire family come flooding back on this beautiful, wintry track.
 “Mum and my sisters all blissful and feathered / Candle wick swaddled my golden brother / Dad’s across town tonight fixing the mirror / Shaking his head at a richer man’s grammar,” he recounts, before he finds himself merrily “stepping into the air”.